Guidlines for Foreign Media

 Filming in wild life protection areas require prior approval from the Department of Wildlife Conservation.
 The duly completed “Application for filming in wildlife protected areas”, available at all Sri Lanka Missions, must be completed and handed over to the relevant Sri Lanka Mission.
 The Department of Wildlife Conservation requires at least two weeks to process the relevant documents before the scheduled commencement of the project.

-Public Communications Division of the Ministry of External Affairs could be contacted for further information on visits of media personnel to Sri Lanka.
+Public Communications Division of the Ministry of Foreign Affairs could be contacted for further information on visits of media personnel to Sri Lanka.

 Telephone: 0094 – 11 – 2473944, 0094 –11-2437633, 0094 – 11 – 2325371